neo-hack/docs/docs/guide/run-mario.md

 `mario`, or in other words `generator`.

 Mario is simple manipulate system based on `gulp`, `mario` has similar syntax like `github workflow`.

 Sometimes, after create new side project from `npm` or `git` template, you may also need to apply some modifies, e.g. change package name, update origin git url etc...

 With `mario`, it will make these work much easier.
 Pack common modify actions into a `mario` geneartor, `mario` will repeat those actions.

+You can write and publish a mario package once, and have it work after neo create side project from local or remote.

 ## Add mario into template